Clooos/Home-Assistant-Mobile-First/README.md

 For `header_live_weather_background:`
 ```
-# Your camera for the live weather view
+# Your camera for the live weather view.
   camera_image: camera.camera_sonnette_mjpeg

-# You can change this to 'live' if you want a true live view
+# You can change this to 'live' if you want a true live view.
   camera_view: auto

-# You will probably need to play with the width to have a perfect crop of your sky
+# You will probably need to play with the width to have a perfect crop of your sky.
   style: |
     ha-card {
       ...